ntap-johanneswagner/kompaktlivelab23/README.md

 # :trident: The End :trident:

-Thank you for participating in this workshop.
+Thank you for participating in this NetApp Kompakt LiveLab.
 We hope it was fun and you've learned something.
 We tried to cover the basics, there is a lot more to learn and talk.
-If you want to discuss further, come to our booth or feel free to reach out to us online
+If you want to discuss further, cfeel free to reach out to us online or contact your NetApp Account Team and ask them to schedule a meeting with us.

 Hendrik Land: [Linkedin](https://www.linkedin.com/in/hendrik-land/) / [E-Mail](mailto:hendrik.land@netapp.com)